YJiangcm/LTE/README.md

 ```

 ### 1. Alignment Phrase
-The training data of LTE is avaliable [here](https://huggingface.co/datasets/YuxinJiang/LTE_train_data).
+Firstly, please download the training data of LTE from https://huggingface.co/datasets/YuxinJiang/LTE_train_data and put it into [data/](data/).

+#### LLaMA2-Chat-7B
-The code for fine-tuning of LLaMA2-Chat-7B is based on [FastChat](https://github.com/lm-sys/FastChat).
+The code is based on [FastChat](https://github.com/lm-sys/FastChat).
+Standard fine-tuning was conducted on a machine with 4×A100 80G GPUs for about 9 hours.
 ```bash
 cd LTE/
 bash FastChat/ft_train.sh
 ```

+To reduce the total memory footprint, LTE also supports [LoRA](https://arxiv.org/abs/2106.09685), which fine-tunes low-rank slices of the query, key, and value embedding heads.
 ```bash
 cd LTE/
 bash FastChat/lora_train.sh
 ```

+#### Qwen-Chat-7B
-The code for fine-tuning of Qwen-Chat-7B is based on [Qwen](https://github.com/QwenLM/Qwen).
+The code is based on [Qwen](https://github.com/QwenLM/Qwen).
+Standard fine-tuning was conducted on a machine with 4×A100 80G GPUs for about 9 hours.
 ```bash
 cd LTE/
 bash Qwen/finetune/finetune_ds.sh
 ```

+To reduce the total memory footprint, LTE also supports [LoRA](https://arxiv.org/abs/2106.09685), which fine-tunes low-rank slices of the query, key, and value embedding heads.
 ```bash
 cd LTE/
 bash Qwen/finetune/finetune_lora_single_gpu.sh